pluralsight/simple-protocol-http/README.md

 # Simple Protocol Http

 This module normalizes http responses using Simple Protocol.
-The http response body is parsed as JSON by default but gracefully falls back to text if the response body is not valid JSON.
+HTTP response bodies are parsed as JSON by default but gracefully falls back to text if the response body is not valid JSON.

 ## What is simple protocol?